ceph/ceph/doc/rados/configuration/mclock-config-ref.rst

     This profile allocates equal reservation to client ops and background recovery ops.

-- **Custom**: This profile gives users complete control over all mclock and Ceph configuration parameters.
+- **Custom**: This profile gives users complete control over all the mclock configuration parameters.
 Using this profile is not recommended without a deep understanding of mclock and related Ceph-configuration options.

 .. note:: Across the built-in profiles, internal clients of mclock (for example
           "scrub", "snap trim", and "pg deletion") are given slightly lower reservations, but higher weight and no limit.
 This ensures that these operations are able to complete quickly if there are no other competing services.